ksngo/Project4/README.md

 email: vendor@email.com
 password: spidervenom123

-Superuser for allowing vendor validation??

 ## Credits

-### Content
-- The recipes are copied from a book "Patchwork of Flavours, A collection of recipes from the generation before" by NTU Welfare Services Club published in 2007.

 ### Media
-- The photos used in this site were obtained from [PixaBay](https://pixabay.com/).
+- The photos used in this site are obtained from [PixaBay](https://pixabay.com/).
+- The 8bear logo is an original personal content.

 ### Acknowledgements

-- I received inspiration for this project from project example idea for Data Centric Development Milestone Project by [Code Institute](https://codeinstitute.net/).
+- Trent Global and Paul Chor Kun Xin for advises, guidances and helpful materials.